Nosgoroth/DanbooruNoteRenderer/readme.md

 # DanbooruNoteRenderer

+Renders all HTML notes in a Danbooru post into its image.

-Developed in a few hours because I don't have the patience to typeset, and provided in the hopes that it's useful to someone, maybe as a starting point for a proper typeset or as a low-effort typeset for whatever reason.
+Developed in a few hours because I don't have the patience to typeset.
 As an example, [this post](http://danbooru.donmai.us/posts/2836730?pool_id=12768) becomes [this image](https://i.imgur.com/3kcbtho.png).

+_Definitely_ don't expect the results to be anywhere near perfect.
+With luck they'll be readable, but sometimes you might find textboxes overlapping each other or other undesired results.
+The output of this script could be used as a starting point for a proper typeset, or as a low effort low quality typeset if you really want a typeset but none exists and you can't be bothered to do it yourself.

 Not in active development, but feel free to fork or pull request.

 ## Requisites

 **Python 3.2+**.
 Depends on requests, pillow and imgkit, which itself requires wkhtmltox installed.
+Maybe install the "Wild Words" font too.

 Developed and tested on macOS 10.13.

 ## Usage